jekhokie/jekhokie.github.io/_posts/2020-04-21-vagrant-k8s-cluster.markdown

 ### k8s Worker Configuration

-*NOTE*: All commands should be run as the root user and on the worker nodes (`node1` and `node2`) unless otherwise specified
-- so become the root user on the worker nodes for the duration of this section:
+*NOTE*: All commands should be run as the root user and on the worker nodes (`node1` and `node2`) unless otherwise specified, so become the root user on the worker nodes for the duration of this section:

 `sudo su -`